jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-6.md

 He should show no attention to such small matters, for the sake of the things themselves. -->

-119 It is otherwise with regard to the more important objects of self-interest.
+{{< s v="119" >}} It is otherwise with regard to the more important objects of self-interest.
 A person appears mean-spirited if he does not pursue these earnestly for their own sake.
 We should despise a prince who was not anxious about conquering or defending a province.
 We should have little respect for a private gentleman who did not exert himself to gain an estate or a considerable office, when he could acquire them without meanness or injustice.

 A parliament member who shows no keenness about his own election is abandoned by his friends.
 Even a tradesman appears poor-spirited if he does not exert himself to get an extraordinary job or some uncommon advantage.